spryker/spryker-docs/docs/scos/user/user-guides/202005.0/back-office-user-guide/content/slots/slots.md

 title: Slots
 description: The article provides some general information about slots and actions you can perform on them in the Back Office.
 originalLink: https://documentation.spryker.com/v5/docs/slots
+originalArticleId: 312ae9ee-5566-4955-af79-5eaa37582d0d
 redirect_from:
   - /v5/docs/slots
   - /v5/docs/en/slots
 ---

-Slots are used to embed content into pages to which [templates with slots](https://documentation.spryker.com/docs/en/templates-slots-feature-overview ) are applied.
+Slots are used to embed content into pages to which [templates with slots](/docs/scos/dev/features/202005.0/cms/templates-and-slots/templates-and-slots-feature-overview.html) are applied.

 In the Slots page, you can: